ZhijianZhou01/metav/V1/README.md

 ### 1.2.
 Functional expansion
 metav was originally designed to detect and count the viral composition in metagenomics-sequencing-data, but it's flexible and not limited to viruses.

-In fact, the viral nr database can be replaced by protein databases of other pathogenic, for example, bacteria, pathogenic fungi.
-These nr database cam be download from [database of ncbi refseqs](https://ftp.ncbi.nlm.nih.gov/refseq/release/).
-In a word, metav can detect and count other pathogens of metagenomics-sequencing-data by using the corresponding nr database and taxonomy information file.

 ## 2. Download and install

 ### 2.1. conda method (recommend)